Start Your Adventure

 What happens if I arrive late?

 No worries!
-Though general admission tickets are timed entry, if you’re late the Museum will allow guests to enter the exhibit halls any time after the time specified on their timed-entry ticket.
+Though general admission tickets specify timed entry, if you’re late, the Museum will allow guests to enter the exhibit halls any time after the time specified on your timed-entry ticket.

 Do you offer discounts?

 We do!
 Please see our Discounted Admission page for more information about current discounts.

 What are the benefits of membership?